sorinscouse/NF-Books/README.md

 * Then there are custom-made designed radio buttons.

-* And then at the end, it's just a simple footer.
+* And at the end, it's just a simple footer.

 *There's lots of animation effects going on and a lot of cool design elements!